PITTSBURGH (KDKA) – Would you know what to do if a cooking fire broke out on top of your kitchen stove?

-With Thanksgiving approaching – the number one day for kitchen fires – Consumer Editor Susan Koeppen embarked on a special consumer investigation to help viewers know exactly what to do in case of a stovetop fire.
+With the holiday season underway, Consumer Editor Susan Koeppen embarked on a special consumer investigation to help viewers know exactly what to do in case of a stovetop fire.

 Koeppen met with Jason Zeigler, who admits he didn’t know what to do when oil for his chicken wings caught fire on his stove.

 He described to Susan how he grabbed the burning pot and tried to take it outside.

 “When I was turning around to get the door, and hit it with my backside, (the fire) flashed over and caught my arm and I dropped the pot and it came up on me,” Zeigler said.